-11.1.1 The following shall be classed as intervals - Intervals between innings.
-Any other agreed interval such as Lunch shall be taken between matches.
+11.1.1 The following shall be classed as intervals - Intervals between innings

 11.1.2 Only these intervals shall be considered as scheduled breaks for the purposes of clause 24.2.6.

 11.2 Duration of interval - There shall be a 10 minute interval between innings, taken from the call of Time before the interval until the call of Play on resumption after the interval.